booboo-at-gluga-de/TLS4Developers_Workshop/LETSENCRYPT_MINI_HOWTO.md

 In this case you will use the http challenge of `certbot` to proof to Let's Encrypt you are 'in control' of the domain `exercise.jumpingcrab.com`.

-   * You need some machine which is reachable from the internet and which is running a webserver on port 80.
-This does not need to be your playground machine (but of course it can be the same).
+   * You need some machine running a webserver on port 80 and this port is reachable from the internet.
+This does not need to be your playground machine (but of course it can).
 It also could be some machine at your provider, in some cloud or in your home network (it will not need to serve lots of HTTP traffic).

    * Register the subdomain `exercise.jumpingcrab.com` in DNS and make it point to this webserver (add an AAAA, A or CNAME record).
 Free DNS providers usually provide a web interface for doing this.

    * Make sure the webserver answers HTTP requests at port 80.
-If you are able to access http://exercise.jumpingcrab.com/ from any client on the internet.
+If you are able to access http://exercise.jumpingcrab.com/ from any client on the internet, you are fine.
 E. g. test the request from your smartphone (with WiFi switched off).

    * If the request is not successful:
         - Make sure no firewall between client and server is blocking the connection.